Sunmark State Conversion FAQ

 Will this change impact federal insurance coverage?
 No, the change does not impact federal insurance coverage.
 The National Credit Union Administration (NCUA) operates the National Credit Union Share Insurance Fund (NCUSIF) to protect accounts at federally insured credit unions up to $250,000.
 Sunmark will remain a federally insured credit union.

 When can I expect the charter conversion to happen?
-The conversion date will be shortly after the special membership meeting and vote.
+The conversion date is official as of January 1, 2020.

 Will any branches and ATMs close or relocate?
 No branches will close, but a branch or ATM may be added to better serve members in particular areas.

-Is membership eligibility at the Credit Union going to change?
+Is membership eligibility at the credit union going to change?
 With our previous charter, you could only become a member if you live, work, worship, and attend school in Schenectady, Albany, Rensselaer, Saratoga, Montgomery and Schoharie Counties.
-With our new State-charter, you can become a member if you live, work, worship, attend school, volunteer in or regularly conduct business in the Counties listed and may have the opportunity to bank in Columbia, Greene, Onondaga, Putnam, Rockland and Westchester Counties.
-We will also be able to serve persons that belongs to a business or association that has signed up with the Sunmark to make membership available to its employees or association members.
+With our new state-charter, you can become a member if you live, work, worship, attend school, volunteer in or regularly conduct business in the counties previously listed and now may have the opportunity to bank in Waren, Fulton, Columbia, Greene, Dutchess, Putnam, Rockland and Westchester Counties.
+We will also be able to serve persons that belongs to a business or association that has signed up with the Sunmark to make membership available to its employees or association members, regardless of what county or state you work in..

 I am a member now, but I live, work, worship, volunteer and go to school outside of those Counties.
 What is going to happen to my membership?
 Absolutely nothing!
 Once a member, always a member!
 If you are a current member of Sunmark, regardless of where you live, work, worship or go to school, you will continue to enjoy the same exceptional service and benefits of membership at Sunmark as always.